addu143/GameChallenge/README.md

-# ReadingIsGood-DotNETApplication
+# GameChallenge-DotNETApplication

-Simple online books web api app
+GameChallenge Application

+## How to run the application
+Just run the application, everything configured e.g. data-migration etc.

 ## Brief explanation of Design <br><br>
 This application build on the Clean Architecture, hence its layers are loosely copuples and can be tested independendly. and later we can change the database e.g. EF/SQL to any other DB provider, and can take advantages of other benefits.
-**Application is containerized and deployed on Docker Hub and consume using the Azure Services.**
+**Application is containerized and later can deployed on Docker Hub and consume using the Azure Services.**

-## Concurrency check
-Concurrency check has implemented while managing the Stock.

 ## TechStack <br><br>